tshepang/blog/content/computing/most exciting software projects.rst

 * Rust__

-  A new programming language meant to replace C++: memory safety and easier concurrency, while having comparable speed.
+  A programming language meant to replace C++: it has better memory safety, but maintains comparable speed.
-  The most optimistic ETA for the first stable release (1.0) is `March 2015`__.
+  The most optimistic ETA for the first stable release (1.0) is `March/April in 2015`__.

 * Servo__

-  A possible future replacement of Gecko, the HTML rendering engine powering Firefox.
-It is written in Rust.
+  A browser engine written in Rust.
+  It is far more aggressive than the leading web engines of today (WebKit and Gecko) in terms of making its operations parallel, and should therefore be more responsive.
+  An ETA for an Alpha release is sometime in 2015, but there is a plan to incorporate one of its components into Gecko that same year.

 * PyPy__

   It's been alive for over 10 years, but remains among the most exciting of all Python projects.

   I greatly anticipate the stable release of its most visible sub-project, `Transactional Memory`__.
 It's an approach that simplifies multi-threaded programming while also bypassing the GIL.
-A very rough ETA is sometime in 2016.
+  A very rough ETA for a stable release of this sub-project is sometime in 2016.

 __ http://www.rust-lang.org